About me

 … and since a good thing can not be repeated to often, I have kept going back there again in September every year until covid struck.
 What can I say?
 I just love Galicia, and September!

-I have also started from St Jean again a few times and explored other walks with my now camino hooked husband, and I plan to try some of the other routes too, like the Caminho Portugues coastal route from Lisbon, or some of the French ones connecting to the Francés … and I want to continue slowly and stealthily surrounding the Welsh by following the Welsh Coast Path following the coastline.
+I have also started from St Jean again a few times and explored other walks with my now camino hooked husband, and I plan to try some of the other routes too, like the Caminho Portugues coastal route from Lisbon, or some of the French ones connecting to the Francés … and I want to continue slowly and stealthily surrounding the Welsh by following the Welsh Coast Path along the coastline and border.

 The best cure for a broken hiking heart is of course another walk, so until then, I just keep walking.
 If you have any questions or comments, feel free to get in touch with me, and buen camino!